matheusfrancisco/playground.drafts/README.md

 # My Roadmap to self improvement

-This is my roadmap to self improvment, I will  improve these topics more next year.
+This is my roadmap to self improvement, I will  improve these topics more next year.

 I will try to document all in my blog [matheusfrancisco](matheusfranciso.com.br).

+My goals and roadmap to focus in 2020 [matheusfrancisco](https://www.matheusfrancisco.com.br/roadmap/my-roadmap/)

 ## Subjects